anomalylabs/anomaly-theme/README.md

 # Anomaly Theme

-The official admin theme for Streams Platform products from AnomalyLabs, Inc.
+The official admin theme for Streams Platform products from AnomalyLabs.